 UK Net Zero Carbon Buildings Standard

-We are launching a cross-industry initiative to develop the UK's first Net Zero Carbon Buildings Standard.
-Leading industry organisations BBP, BRE, the Carbon Trust, CIBSE, IStructE, LETI, RIBA, RICS, and UKGBC have joined forces to champion this initiative.
+The UK's first cross- industry Net Zero Carbon Buildings Standard that brings together Net-Zero Carbon requirements for all major building types, based on a 1.5°C trajectory.
+Leading organisations BBP, BRE, the Carbon Trust, CIBSE, IStructE, LETI, RIBA, RICS, and UKGBC have joined forces to champion this initiative.

 More detail on the UK Net Zero Carbon Buildings Standard